Previous Page

 These laws make it unlawful to:

-• Intentionally or recklessly threaten violence or incite violence against another
+• intentionally or recklessly threaten violence or incite violence against another

-• Vilify someone
+• vilify someone (see: Vilification)

-• Discriminate against another person
+• discriminate against another person (see: Discrimination)

 Anyone can make a report to the NSW Police.
 You do not have to be a victim to report.